Vehicle registration plates of Armenia: Style

 From the beginning of the issuance of license plates, Armenian plates had the same style as Russia.
 Same fonts, and same differing font size for letters and digits were used.
 On the lower left hand side, the code AM was printed.
 In 2014, the style changed to the one used in Germany.
 The country's flag was added above AM on the top left hand side.
 The fonts were changed to FE-Schrift, and the letters and digits now have the same font size.
 In addition, a silver identifier band has been added on the right side of the flag and code.

 Letters

-Currently the following 26 letters are used: A, B, C, D, E, F, G, H, I, J, K, L, M, N, Օ, P, Q, R, Տ, T, Ս, V, W, X, Y, Z. The letters used on license plates have been added over a period of time.
-The following is the timeline.
+All 26 Latin letters (A-Z) are currently in use on license plates, introduced gradually over time.
+This timeline below shows when each was added.